-- The Regulator Vector: pLVX-Tet-On Advanced.
-The pLVX-Tet-On Advanced vector constitutively expresses the tetracycline-controlled transactivator, rtTA-Advanced (Urlinger et al., 2000).
-This protein consists of a mutant TetR (rTetR) that possesses a "reverse" tetO binding phenotype (i.e., it binds to tetO sequences in the presence of Dox, rather than in its absence), which is fused to three minimal "F"-type activation domains derived from herpes simplex virus VP16 (Baron et al., 1997, Triezenberg et al., 1988).
-The gene for the rtTA-Advanced fusion protein is fully synthetic and utilizes human codon preferences to increase the protein's expression levels and its stability in mammalian cells.
-Cryptic splice sites were removed from the rtTA-Advanced protein is typically high enough to be readily detected by western analysis using the TetR Monoclonal Antibody (Cat.
+- The Regulator Vector: pLVX-Tet-Off Advanced.
+The pLVX-Tet-Off Advanced vector constitutively expresses the tetracycline-controlled transactivator, rtTA-Advanced (Urlinger et al., 2000).
+This protein consists of TetR - fused to three minimal "F"-type activation domains derived from herpes simplex virus VP16 (Baron et al., 1997, Triezenberg et al., 1988).
+The gene for the tTA-Advanced fusion protein is fully synthetic and utilizes human codon preferences to increase the protein's expression levels and its stability in mammalian cells.
+Cryptic splice sites were removed from the tTA-Advanced cDNA sequence to increase production of mature mRNA.
+Expression of rtTA-Advanced protein is typically high enough to be readily detected by western analysis using the TetR Monoclonal Antibody (Cat.
 Nos.
 631108 & 631109). - The Response Vector: pLVX-Tight-Puro.
-The pLVX-Tight-Puro response vector contains P{Tight} , the inducible promoter that controls expression of your GOI.
-The P{Tight} composite promoter sequence was originally developed as the $P{\text{tet-14}}$ promoter in the laboratory of Dr. H. Bujard.
+The pLVX-Tight-Puro response vector contains P{Tight}, the inducible promoter that controls expression of your GOI.
+The P{Tight} composite promoter sequence was originally developed as the P{tet-14} promoter in the laboratory of Dr. H. Bujard.
 It consists of a modified Tet-Responsive Element (TRE{mod}), made up of seven direct repeats of an altered tetO sequence, joined to a modified minimal CMV promoter (P{minCMVA}).
-PTight also lacks binding sites for endogenous mammalian transcription factors, so it is virtually silent in the absence of induction.
+P{Tight} also lacks binding sites for endogenous mammalian transcription factors, so it is virtually silent in the absence of induction.
 Upon induction in the presence of Dox, rtTA-Advanced binds to the P{Tight} promoter on the response vector, activating transcription of the downstream gene (Figure 1).